 Notes

-- Want to add cheese? - Sprinkle 1 cup of shredded cheese after your second layer of sauce (in the middle of your casserole layers), and then sprinkle the top of your casserole with another 1 cup of shredded cheese before baking.
+- Want to add cheese?: For potatoes au gratin, sprinkle 1 cup of shredded cheese after your second layer of sauce (in the middle of your casserole layers), and then sprinkle the top of your casserole with another 1 cup of shredded cheese before baking.
 Recommended cheeses: cheddar, monterey jack, gruyere, or parmesan.

 Comments